mklarqvist/tachyon/README.md

 * [openssl][openssl]: An open-source library for encryption/decryption

 ### Building from source
-Assuming the dependencies are installed then building is trivial:
+If the required dependencies listed above are installed then building is trivial.
+Note the added `--recursive` flag to the clone request.
+This flag is required to additionally clone the latest third-party dependencies.
 ```bash
 git clone --recursive https://github.com/mklarqvist/tachyon
 cd tachyon/build